The climate in climate economics: CDICE - re-calibrating the climate of DICE

 \subsubsection{Initialization at present day}

-In an economic context, time integration in DICE-2016 typically does not start at pre-industrial times but at the present day, for example, in 2015.
-An assumption then has to be made on how the climate system has changed since pre-industrial times; an assumption on what initial values $M_{\text{INI}}$ and $T_{\text{INI}}$ are to be adopted from which to launch the DICE-2016 model from the present into the future.
-Starting in 2015, DICE-2016 uses $M_{\text{INI}} = (851, 460, 1740)$ and $T_{\text{INI}} = (0.85, 0.0068)$.
-How these values were determined is not entirely clear to us.
+In the context of economic models, the time integration typically does not start at pre-industrial times but rather at the present day.
+Corresponding initial values for the carbon and temperature reservoirs used in CDICE for 2015 are $M_{\text{INI}} = (851, 628, 1323)$ and $T_{\text{INI}} = (1.10, 0.27)$ for the MMM case (see section~\ref{sec:test_cmip5_rcp} for more details regarding the MMM and the alternative calibrations).
+Values for extreme calibrations of CDICE are also given in Table~\ref{table:IniVals2015ClimDICE2}

-We would expect the values to meet three criteria: the atmospheric carbon mass and temperature change should be consistent with observations, and all five values should be internally consistent in that they can be obtained by integrating the climate part of DICE in time from its assumed pre-industrial equilibrium to the present.
-Regarding the first criterion, the 851 Gt atmospheric carbon corresponds to 400 ppm CO2, in line with measured concentrations in 2015.\footnote{https://www.co2levels.org.} The 0.85 K change in global mean temperature tends to be on the low side when compared to observation-based estimates\footnote{http://berkeleyearth.org/global-temperature-report-for-2020.}.
-The third criterion can be reformulated as the demand that the present-day climate and the assumed pre-industrial equilibrium must be connected by a history of carbon emissions and non-CO2 forcings.
-Whether this is indeed the case in DICE-2016 is not known.
+These initial values should meet three criteria: the atmospheric carbon mass and temperature change should be consistent with observed changes from pre-industrial to present times, and all values should be internally consistent in that they can be obtained by integrating the CE in time from its assumed pre-industrial equilibrium to the present.
+Regarding the first criterion, the 851 Gt atmospheric carbon corresponds to 400 ppm CO2, in line with measured concentrations in 2015.\footnote{https://www.co2levels.org.} The 1.1 K change in global mean temperature since pre-industrial times corresponds to the 2015 centered 11-year average (years 2010 to 2020) observation-based value.\footnote{http://berkeleyearth.org/global-temperature-report-for-2020.} We assert the third criterion by integrating the CE from its 1850 equilibrium state to the present day.
+We use the historical carbon emissions from CMIP5.
+We slightly adjust the non-CO2 forcing, by default, at 30\% of the CO2 forcing (see section~\ref{sec:description_of_bm}) to meet the warming target of 1.1 K by 2015.
+Such an adjustment is legitimate given that from a climate science perspective, this forcing comes with substantial uncertainty~\citep[see, e.g.,][]{mengis2020non}.
+From the internally consistent time series of $M_{t}$ and $T_{t}$ obtained in this way, we pick that time (year) with the desired atmospheric CO2 concentration, for example 400 ppm, as initial conditions, $M_{\text{INI}}$ and $T_{\text{INI}}$.

-In CDICE, we ascertain the third criterion by integrating the climate part from its 1850 equilibrium state to the present day.
-We use the historic carbon emissions from CMIP5.
-We assume by default that the non CO2 forcing is at 30\% of the CO2 forcing (see Section~\ref{sec:description_of_bm}).
-However, stronger or weaker non-CO2 forcings are plausible~\citep[see, e.g.,][]{mengis2020non}, allowing for some adjustment of $T_{\text{INI}}$.
-From the internally consistent time series of $M_{t}$ and $T_{t}$ obtained in this way, we pick that time (state) with the desired atmospheric CO2 concentration, for example 400 ppm, as initial conditions, $M_{\text{INI}}$ and $T_{\text{INI}}$.
+The original initialization values used in DICE-2016 are $M_{\text{INI}} = (851, 460, 1740)$ and $T_{\text{INI}} = (0.85, 0.0068)$.
+The 0.85 K change in global mean temperature tends to be on the low side when compared to observation-based estimates.\footnote{http://berkeleyearth.org/global-temperature-report-for-2020.}